henesdoner/mhrs-android-appointment-system/README.md

 # MHRS Android Hospital Appointment System

-This repository contains a professional Android application designed to simulate the Central Physician Appointment System (MHRS).
-The project demonstrates core software engineering principles, local/cloud data integration, and automated testing.
+This project is an Android-based hospital appointment system inspired by Turkey’s Central Hospital Appointment System (MHRS).
+It aims to simulate a real-world healthcare booking workflow, allowing users to manage appointments through a mobile application.

+## Overview
+The application provides a structured system where users can select hospitals, choose departments and doctors, and book available time intervals.
+It focuses on building a scalable and maintainable mobile system using core software engineering principles.

 ## Technical Stack
 - **Language:** Java
 - **Platform:** Android SDK
-- **Database:** Firebase Realtime Database & SQLite
+- **Database:** SQLite (local storage) + Firebase Realtime Database (cloud synchronization)
-- **Build System:** Gradle (Kotlin DSL)
+- **Build System:** Gradle
-- **Testing:** JUnit Framework
+- **Testing:** JUnit

-## Core Features
+## Features
-- **Symptom Analysis Module:** An NLP-based logic that recommends the appropriate medical department based on user-submitted symptoms.
-- **Real-time Data Sync:** Integration with Firebase for secure appointment tracking and data persistence.
-- **Automated QA:** Unit tests implemented to verify the reliability of the department recommendation algorithm.
-- **Modular Architecture:** Separation of UI components and business logic for scalability and maintainability.
+- User registration and login system
+- Hospital selection
+- Department and doctor selection
+- Appointment booking with time interval selection
+- Appointment state management (availability tracking)
+- Admin panel for adding/removing hospitals and doctors (for testing/debugging)

-## Architecture
+## Architecture & Design
-The application follows a basic modular structure separating UI and logic layers.
+The system is designed with a modular structure including:
+- User management module
+- Hospital & doctor database structure
+- Appointment scheduling system

+The database follows a relational design:
+- Hospitals contain multiple doctors
+- Doctors have multiple available time intervals
+- Appointments are linked to users and update availability status

+This structure ensures data consistency and scalability.

+## Data Management
+- **SQLite** is used for local data persistence and offline access
+- **Firebase Realtime Database** is integrated for cloud synchronization and data reliability

-## Application Screenshots
+## Screenshots

 <p align="center">
   <img src="screen1.png" width="19%" />